 EUscreen organised its final conference on September 13 and 14, focusing on Television Heritage and the Web.
 We looked back on lessons learned, showcased the achievements of the project and looked at the road ahead.
 This conference report wraps up the conference topics and debates and was jointly edited by Brecht Declerq, Florian Delabie, Berber Hagedoorn, Yves Niederhäuser, Elke Poppe, Katja Šturm and Erwin Verbruggen.
-Presentations and video recordings of the conference will be made available over the next days at the conference overview page.
+Presentations from the conference will be made available over the next days at the conference overview page.

 Television Heritage and the Web